Bloomy! is a mobile app concept that helps users quickly find bouquet options that match their budget and schedule.

 Bloomy! is a mid- to high-fidelity prototype created for a UX course.
 Following a moderated usability test with three participants, several key insights and opportunities for improvement were identified.

-Learnings & Findings
+Learnings & Reflections

 Thanks for reading.